lmorg/murex/docs/commands/getfile.md

 ### As A Method

-Running `get`, `post` or `getfile` as a method will transmit the contents of STDIN as part of the body of the HTTP request.
-When run as a method the `Content-Type` HTTP header will automatically be set to the default MIME for the data type from STDIN.
+Running `get`, `post` or `getfile` as a method will transmit the contents of stdin as part of the body of the HTTP request.
+When run as a method the `Content-Type` HTTP header will automatically be set to the default MIME for the data type from stdin.

 This is defined in `config`, pre-defined by sensible defaults from each murex data type.
 For example: